History of Thought Leaders

 Organisations need to make the shift from being fragile to agile, and three leading figures in business management revealed key insights on how we can achieve organisational agility in today’s turbulent world.
 As a leading expert on business strategy, Gary Hamel presented his ideas on how to challenge our deepest assumptions about leading, managing and organising, while Herminia Ibarra, a leading global authority on leadership development, shared her perspective on leadership’s need to rebel against bureaucracy and embrace experimentation.
 We also heard top industrialist Jim Hagemann Snabe’s take on creating agility in organisations and the importance of leadership that creates followership over management.

-How we can create more human-oriented organisations to successfully drive change?
+How can we create more human-oriented organisations to successfully drive change?
 Two renowned business management experts provided complementary perspectives on this question.
-Bestselling author and leading business and behaviour thinker Daniel H. Pink shared his insight on how we can rethink leadership to increase employee engagement and motivate people, alongside influential business professor Roger Martin who explored how we can strategise differently to fuel successful change.
+Best-selling author and leading business and behaviour thinker Daniel H. Pink shared his insight on how we can rethink leadership to increase employee engagement and motivate people, alongside influential business professor Roger Martin who explored how we can strategise differently to fuel successful change.

 The architect of disruptive innovation Clayton Christensen discussed the paradigm shift businesses need in terms of how we talk about innovation and measure success.
 This will fundamentally question our traditional outlook on strategy and innovation, and unearth new ways of cultivating organisations designed to survive in a world of disruption.

 How do we bring management and leadership into the 21st century?
 Gary Hamel, one of the world’s most sought-after management speakers, shared his insights on how we can meet the new requirements and realities that have made our existing management tools obsolete.
 As the challenges and conditions have changed so drastically, Gary Hamel advocates for a fundamental mindset change in order to succeed in the business environment of the future – the development of “management 2.0”.